-Salsa dancing can take years to master and we want to help you reduce that time frame as much as possible.
+Learning to salsa dance can take years to master so we’d like to help you reduce that time frame as much as possible.
 Our series of tips for Salsa dancers are designed to help you understand the 80/20 of Salsa: the 20% of technique that will give you an 80% increase in results.
 That means learning quicker and dancing more efficiently.
 We’ll help you get your dancing feeling smoother and easier, so you can enjoy social dancing without thinking.
 Now does that sound good or what?!

 We’ve got Salsa tips for beginners to pro’s – they truly are useful regardless of skill level.
 What’s most important is how fast you can break down your bad habits and pick up the good ones.

 Browse the Salsa tip videos below.
 It’s time to start soaking up some knowledge!

 So, you’re a beginner dancing with another beginner or maybe you’re more of an intermediate to advanced level dancing with someone who’s newer than you, less experienced than you, or someone who has relatively little technique and who may or may not have ever taken classes before.
 How do you make sure you and your partner have fun and you keep your leads clear?
 Today we’re talking all about how to adjust your lead for beginners.

 The Magical Concept of Cause & Effect

 Today we’re gonna help you become a smoother lead by talking about a magical concept called “cause and effect.”
 Now, why do I say it’s magical?
 Well, if you use cause and effect you can do less and get better results.
 It’s going to make your lead smoother and the follow’s job so much easier.
 It’s going to make you’re you’re dancing look better, feel better and the ladies (the follows) are going to love you for it.
 They’re going to appreciative it a ton.